pub-calculator-io/quartile-calculator/readme.md

-# Quartile Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Quartile Calculator Widget for WordPress

 The quartile calculator helps to find the first(Q1), second(Q2), and third(Q3) quartiles, interquartile range, minimum and maximum values, and range of a data set.